OpenSourceEconomics/econ-project-templates/docs_template/source/getting_started/customising_the_template.md

 ### Running the project

-Prior to modifying the template, confirm that the project functions correctly on your system.
+Prior to modifying anything but the slug, confirm that the template can be executed on your system.
 This step is essential to ensure that any subsequent issues can be attributed to changes you make rather than the original template.

 1. Open a terminal, navigate to the project root, and install the necessary
    dependencies: